Not sure if Mahana Fresh is right for you?

 Potential Mitigations

-- If a franchisor is PE-owned, a business advisor can help you research the firm's track record with other franchise brands.
+• If a franchise is owned by a private equity firm, a business advisor can help you research that firm's reputation and track record with other franchise brands.

 Non-Disclosure of Parent Company